-(d) Metered Freeway-to-Freeway Connectors
+(d) Metered Freeway-to-Freeway Connectors.

 Freeway-to-freeway connectors may also be metered.
-The need to meter a freewayto-freeway connector should be determined on an individual basis.
+The need to meter a freeway-to-freeway connector should be determined on an individual basis.
 Because connector ramps provide a link between two high speed facilities, drivers do not expect to stop, nor do they expect to approach a stopped vehicle.

-The installation of ramp meters on connector ramps shall be limited to those facilities which meet or exceed the following geometric design criteria:
+The installation of metering on connectors shall be limited to those facilities that meet or exceed the following geometric design criteria:

-- Standard lane and shoulder widths. - "Tail light" sight distance, measured from a 3 1⁄2 feet eye height to a 2-foot object height, is provided for a design speed of 50 miles per hour minimum.
+- Standard connector lane and shoulder widths. - "Taillight" sight distance, measured from a 3 1⁄2-foot eye height to a 2-foot object height, is provided for a minimum design speed of 50 miles per hour.

 All lane drops on connectors should be accomplished over a distance not less than WV.
-All lane drop transitions on connectors shall be accomplished with a taper of 50:1 (longitudinal to lateral) minimum, (see Figures 504.3G and 504.3H).
-See RMDM Section 1.11 for additional metered freeway-to-freeway connector guidance.
+All lane drop transitions on connectors shall be accomplished with a taper of 50:1 (longitudinal traveled-way length to transverse lane width) minimum, (see Figures 504.3G and 504.3H).
+See RMDM Section 1.11 for additional guidance.